daiwk/gt/README.md

 # gt
-generalized t* tools, t is short for tensorflow, theano, theanets, ..., etc
+generalized t* tools, t is short for Tensorflow, pyTorch, Theano, theanets, ..., etc

 # Any problems: